upaneeta/Canny-Edge-Detector/README.md

 # Canny-Edge-Detector
-Canny Edge Detector Using OpenCV
+Canny Edge Detector of real time video using OpenCV